 Many start-up founders who are looking for funding run out and pitch their opportunity to anyone who will talk to them.
 I get it.
 However, unless they are strategically targeting the right type of money lender, their fundraising efforts may be in vain.
 When deciding where to spend your time: deciding investor vs bank loan, it’s important you know how each works.
 Knowing will allow you to go to the right one – the one who is the best bet for getting the startup capital you need for your new business.

-“As a general rule of thumb, lenders are historical looking while investors are futuristic looking.
-On one hand, lenders want proof that a business is already succeeding.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet
+“As a general rule of thumb, lenders are ‘historical-looking’ while investors are ‘futuristic-looking’.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 Now that you’ve written out a business plan, stabilized your personal financials, selected an advisory team, and chosen a business entity for your start-up, it’s time to look for a source of startup capital.
 Yet, you don’t want to run out blindly searching for money.
 If you look to the wrong people or places for funding, you could become discouraged by refusals.